Daily Life Information

-Is an emergency exit.
+It’s an emergency exit.
 It describes to escape to the outside of the building in an emergency.

-Is a sign of the evacuation area.
+It’s a sign of the evacuation area.
 It shows the large areas to save the evacuees from major earthquakes, fire spreads and other dangers.

-is a shelter sign.
+It’s a shelter sign.
 There will temporarily accept people who have collapsed houses/buildings or have nowhere to go due to disasters such as an earthquake.

 They also provide information on disasters and supplies to those affected by the disaster.